In her own words…

 Mary Anne’s equitation began to truly grow.

 She stayed on and managed the farm for Craig, studying the riding, maintaining the online presence, writing, designing online teaching, creating videos, teaching, supporting the training and developing the school horses.
-Craig and Mary Anne married, and though they have after 17 years parted ways are still friends and still teach together online.
+Craig and Mary Anne married, and although eventually they parted ways they remained friends and teaching partners until his death in 2024.

 Mary Anne has written extensively, with articles in magazines carried both in the US and abroad.
 She’s also an author of full length books, including co-authoring “Quotes and Commentary” with Craig Stevens, now available through Blue River Farm or on Amazon.
 She is presently completing “The Work in Hand”, and continues the treatise on “Mediterranean Horsemanship: The old world work.”